Technology & Media

 Alta Loma Christian School's technical instruction is continually reevaluated and evolving in order to stay up-to-date with the latest emerging trends in educational technology.
 One aspect of our technology curriculum that remains consistent, however, is exposure and practice with foundational productivity tools - documents, visual slide presentations, and spreadsheets.
 Our students are exposed to Google Docs and Slides as early as kindergarten, and Google Sheets as early as first grade, as they use them to reinforce their classroom instructional objectives from language to science.

 Beginning in 2013, Alta Loma Christian School began participating in the Hour of Code, a global movement to expose students of all ages around the world to introductory computer programming – known commonly as coding – using visual block programming.
-Then, in 2015, ALCS integrated coding into the existing computer curriculum.
-By implementing a combination of tools and lessons Code.org, all students from preschool through eighth grade engage in coding, which is now considered an essential framework of 21st century skills that strengthen students’ abilities to think critically and creatively and prepare them for high school, college, and career.
+In 2015, ALCS integrated coding into the existing computer curriculum.
+By implementing a combination of tools and lessons found on Code.org, all students from preschool through eighth grade engage in coding, which is now considered an essential framework of 21st century skills that strengthen students’ abilities to think critically and creatively and prepare them for high school, college, and career.
 While preschool students learn how to perform precise tasks through platforms like The Foos and Box Island, eighth graders use Scratch and TinkerCAD to create animations.
 Alta Loma Christian School is currently one of the only school systems in Southern California to offer coding instruction to all age levels between preschool and middle school.
 Our primary objective for coding in the classroom is that our students would not simply be users of technology, but innovators and creators of it.

 Adobe Creative Cloud